Financial-Times/n-test/README.md

 Opens an instance of Chrome with all of the URLs specified in the smoke tests, for manual verification.

-`n-test open-sesame`
+`n-test open`

-`n-test smoke --config path/to/config.js --host https://local.ft.com:3002`
+`n-test open headers -b --config path/to/config.js --host https://local.ft.com:3002`